 Daniel Pink says, “Stories are easier to remember because stories are how we remember.
 When facts become so widely available and instantly accessible, each one becomes less valuable.
 What begins to matter more is the ability to place these facts in context and to deliver them with emotional impact.”

 Why is Storytelling so powerful?
 And how do we use it to our advantage?
-In the YouTube video on the right, presentations expert David JP Phillips shares key neurological findings on storytelling.
+In the YouTube video below, presentations expert David JP Phillips shares key neurological findings on storytelling.
 Understanding the link between the science of storytelling and how adding this practice to presentations and content, can increase engagement and learning retention and provide a more positive experience for learners.

 Davis, J. R. & Arend, B.D.
 (2013).
 Facilitating seven ways of learning: A resource for more purposeful, effective, and enjoyable college teaching.
 Sterling, VA: Stylus Publishing.